Frequently Asked Questions

 14

-When will the Standard be introduced?
+When was the Standard introduced?

 15

-Achieving this robustness requires; consensus to be developed and achieved from the full range of built environment stakeholders (each with different priorities and perspectives); management of the delivery of work by hundreds of volunteers working around other pressing commitments; and striving to back up all decisions with data as far as possible.
+It had to be sufficiently robust to ensure that it would continue to be useful throughout the country's transition to Net Zero.
+Achieving this robustness required; consensus to be developed and achieved from the full range of built environment stakeholders (each with different priorities and perspectives); management of the delivery of work by hundreds of volunteers working around other pressing commitments; and striving to back up all decisions with data as far as possible.

 16